rileywheadon/delta-notch/models/setup.md

 ### Two-Cell

-- `10`: How does varying the initial perturbation affect differentiation time in the deterministic two-cell model?
+- `10`: How does varying the initial perturbation (to Notch) affect differentiation time in the deterministic two-cell model?
 To do this, we run simulations and plot perturbation size against differentiation time.
 - `11`: How does noise affect differentiation time in the stochastic two-cell model?
 Which noise coefficient most accurately replicates the behaviour of the Gillespie model?
 Use a KDE to estimate the distribution.
-- `12`:
+- `12`: How large does an initial perturbation (to Notch) need to be to guarantee that the agent-based model converges to a steady-state where a _specific_ cell has the primary fate?
 - `13`: How does changing the parameters (particularly `NM`, `DM`, `KT`, `G`, `GI`) affect whether the cells differentiate or not?
 Search the parameter space for all three types of models.
+In lieu of knowing more complex methods, we will use OAT (one at a time) sensitivity analysis for this experiment.

 ### Linear

 - `14`: How do odd/even domains and dirichlet/periodic boundary conditions affect cell patterns?
 Test all combinations and make a plot showing the different patterns and their frequency.
-Use the Gillespie model.
+Use the stochastic ODE.
 - `15`: How do dirichlet/periodic boundary conditions affect differentiation times?
+Use the stochastic ODE model.
-Use the Gillespie model.
+- `16`: How does domain size affect differentiation time?
+Use the stochastic ODE model.
-- `16`: Redo experiment `12` on a linear domain.
+- `17`: Redo experiment `13` on a linear domain.
 Search the parameter space for all three types of models.

 ### Hexagonal

-- `17`: How does domain shape affect differentiation time and the number of cells with each fate?
+- `18`: How does domain shape affect differentiation time and the number of cells with each fate?
 Use the Gillespie model.
 Test wide and flat as well as more regular domains.
-- `18`: How do dirichlet/periodic boundary conditions affect cell patterns?
+- `19`: How do dirichlet/periodic boundary conditions affect cell patterns?
 Use a 5x5 domain and the Gillespie model.
 Show each pattern (or just the top 5 if there's a lot of them) and their frequency.